 The campus is a 25-minute walk from Canterbury, a lovely city with a world-famous cathedral, medieval buildings, lively pubs and restaurants and a wide range of shops.
 There’s a vibrant cultural scene, including an annual arts festival, and the coast and countryside are within easy reach.

-London is less than an hour away by high-speed train and you can reach Paris and Brussels in around two.
+London is less than an hour away by high-speed train.